 name and additional metadata in the

 Token authentication is the recommended authentication scheme for client-side devices because tokens are short-lived, their privileges are configured when issued and secret keys are never shared.
-Typically tokens are issued by your servers to clients that authenticate with your your servers first.
+Typically tokens are issued by your servers to clients that authenticate with your servers first.

 These concepts are illustrated in the diagram below: